isomerpages/nlb-nrm/_initiatives/Read for Books.md

 [**Organisations**](https://go.gov.sg/rfb23-organisations)

-Step 2: Read for 15 minutes at your own physical or virtual space from 1 to 31 July 2023, or join one of the Read Together sessions organised by NLB (will be updated closer to date).
+Step 2: Read for 15 minutes at your own physical or virtual space from 1 to 31 July 2023, or join one of the Read Together sessions organised by NLB (more information closer to date).

 Step 3: Take 1 to 2 photos or screengrabs of the activity.